67-272-Q/lab9-friends/README.md

 - - -
 # <span class="mega-icon mega-icon-issue-opened"></span> Stop
 Show a TA that you have the Rails app set up and working as instructed and that the code is properly saved to git.
-Make sure the TA initials your sheet.
 - - -

 3. In this next step we are going to add a mailer so that our project can send an email every time we add a new friend to our list or delete one.
 Switch to a new git branch before going further.
 The first step is to set up an initializer with our SMTP settings.
 We will use Yahoo Mail in this example, but you can use another service such as Gmail by changing the code below to <code>"smtp.gmail.com"</code> and corresponding Gmail address and password.
 Within the config/initializers directory, add a new file called <code>setup_mailer.rb</code> and insert the following code: